 The Five Mindfulness Trainings: The Five Mindfulness Trainings, a set of principles that date back to the Buddha's early teachings.
 The Buddha offered these as principles meant simply to guide us to more mindful ways of living; they are not 'commandments.
 We recite the 5 Mindfulness Trainings every other month.

 Tea and Snacks: We take time for tea as a way to practice the Fifth Mindfulness Training, "mindful consumption".
 Eat quietly, mindful of each bite, each sip, and all of the sensations of taste, texture, and temperature from moment to moment.
+In person practice does not have currently have tea and snacks.

 Dharma sharing: This helps us practice of the Fourth Mindfulness Training, "deep listening and loving speech".
 It's a time to listen deeply and speak from your heart about your own experiences; it's not a time to give advice or to engage in debate.